reasonml/reasonml.github.io/src/pages/guide/language/record.md

 sendQuery({"name": "Reason"});
 ```

 Notice the dot in the type definiton.
-That's is an object type notation, and has nothing to do with a record!
+That is an object type notation, and has nothing to do with a record!
 Objects will be described in a later section.

 #### Record Types Are Found By Field Name